rustylabs/blue_flame_common/README.md

-Commen stuff for blue_flame and any projects created from blue_flame
+Common stuff for blue_flame and any projects created from blue_flame